October 23, 2020 | 12:30 – 3:30 p.m.

 Guidelines for posters

-Also NOTE: Saturday, November 7—West Michigan Regional Undergraduate Science Conference at Van Andel Institute
+Friday & Saturday, November 6 and 7—West Michigan Regional Undergraduate Science Conference at Van Andel Institute

 Each year the Science Division hosts a research exposition designed to acquaint the Calvin community and the general public with the research activities of students within the Division.
-Students prepare posters that describe their research and the posters are displayed in the Atrium (front entry area) of DeVries Hall.
-The exposition is from 12:30-3:30 p.m. on Friday the 16th of October when students are asked to meet visitors and informally describe their work.
-(Students should be near their posters the entire time unless they have a class.)
-Thereafter, the posters remain on display for approximately two weeks.
+Students prepare posters that describe their research and the posters are historically displayed in the Atrium of DeVries Hall, but it was held virtually this year from 12:30-3:30 p.m. on Friday the 23th of October on Teams.

 The Research Fair’s purpose is threefold: